-Although undeniably great at the conceptual level, “Candiland” fails to deepen the psychological depth it wishes to explore.
+While “Candiland” is undeniably great on a conceptual level, the film fails to deepen the problems it wishes to explore.

-“Candiland” explores the toxic relationship of a dysfunctional couple – Peter, a once-star tennis player and Tessa, a plain girl that desperately looks for love.
-They lock themselves up in Peter’s apartment, creating a separate world they wish to call “Candiland”.
-The only one that can save them is Peter’s father, Arnie (Gary Busey).
+“Candiland” vivisects a toxic relationship of one dysfunctional couple.
+Peter (James Clayton), a once-star tennis player and Tessa (Chelah Horsdal), a plain girl that desperately looks for love, are in love.
+They lock themselves up in Peter’s apartment, creating a separate world they call “Candiland”.
+Shut-in, the couple deteriorates and slowly dies.
+Their last hope is Peter’s father, Arnie (Gary Busey).

-Rusty Nixon uses this thesis in “Candiland”.
+Rusty Nixon claims so in “Candiland”.
 Peter is a hurt man, crushed by a fragile relationship with his father and the past that haunts him.
 He wishes to escape.
 But in the modern world, you can’t really remain off the grid.
 Nixon hints at it by phone marketers who nag Peter, even despite his disappearance.
 The best way to go nuts is to shut the doors and stay in your beloved four walls for eternity.
 That’s precisely what Peter chooses to do.

 But Peter is not alone in his mind-losing.
-Tess is on board as well, and the couple drowns in a squared apartment, pissing in the corners, eating only cookies and painting some Dadaistic daubers literally everywhere.
-The dysfunctional couple is a terrifying view to watch.
-They are bonded together by pain they suffer, whilst their mutual fascination is perturbing.
+Tess is on board as well, and the couple drowns in a squared apartment, pissing in the corners, eating cookies and painting some Dadaistic daubers on the walls.
+That’s a terrifying view.
+Two people bonded together by pain, all fostered by their mutual love-hate relationship.

 Time is no longer present, days falls into one, long stream of random scraps of their existence.
 Peter’s transformation – that ends up with him reminiscing a concentration camp prisoner – is both tragic and appalling.
 However it is Tessa that truly frightens.
-She is fascinated by Peter, but seems to suck out any traces of energy from him.
-She writes about him, even sees a Messiah in him.
-Their love is toxic, her influence is too.
+She is fascinated by Peter, but seems to suck out the energy from him.
+Whether Tess writes love poems, or even sees a Messiah in him, there is a toxic undercoat to it.

-I am not sure if you understand me correctly – “Candiland” is really strong on the conceptual level.
 The examination of these two insane people is disturbing.
 The titular place that Tessa and Peter create is haunting.
-Yet, Nixon’s film doesn’t hit as hard as it could or as others did – “Monster” with Charlize Theron, “Candy” starring Heath Ledger or Polanski’s “The Tenant”, it’s a lackluster effort of a much less skillful filmmaker.
+Yet, Nixon’s film doesn’t hit as hard as it should.
+When you compare it to “Monster” with Charlize Theron, “Candy” starring Heath Ledger or Polanski’s “The Tenant”, it’s a lackluster effort of a much less skillful filmmaker.
 One that lacks patience and the surgical precision with which this story should be unveiled.

 Dir.
 Rusty Nixon